spbu-coding-2022/trees-6/README.md

 ## Storing BSTs
 You can store any tree in any of the three databases presented.
 These are `Neo4j`, `SQLite` and `Json`.
 You can choose the types of key and value on wich the tree is built, but supported only string and int if you want to store it

-To use `Neo4j`, you need to install the desktop application `Neo4j` and `Doсker` and perform the necessary manipulations in the console
+To use `Neo4j`, you need to install the desktop application `Doсker`, open it and perform `neo4j_up.sh` with with the necessary configurations, which are in the `CONTAINER.conf` file

 # User Interface